 Now I’ve shared my Norwegian Airlines review.
 Will you use Norwegian Air for Traveling to Europe?

 Let me share some valuable tips that will make your travel hassle-free.

 Probably the most significant potential pain point, but you can avoid it.
 You must pay for checked bags, and each bag cannot exceed 20kgs, which is 44lbs.
 If you have a lot of international experience, you will be expecting this to be 23kgs or 50lbs.
 In short, it’s 6lbs.
 Less than others.
 This presents a problem if you assume that the baggage requirements are the same internationally.
 The fee, if you are overweight, is $75, and cash is not accepted.

 What shocked me is the difference between international bags.
-I think this a tad sneaky and a first for me.
+I think this is a tad sneaky and a first for me.
 In fairness to Norwegian Air, they disclose this.
 We checked while packing vs. way in advance as we “assumed” it had to be 50lbs.
 For us, this meant we had to unpack our usual international bags and re-pack.
 Here is why.
 The Samsonite hard cases we always use weigh 12lbs.
 Our Samsonite soft side cases weigh 4lbs.
-I know that I will use Norwegian Air again, so I am going to search and find the lightest case ever to combat this issue.
+I know that I will use Norwegian Air again, so I will search and find the lightest case ever to combat this issue.

 Additionally, Norwegian Air weighs carry-ons at check-in (10kgs, or roughly 22lbs), so pack wisely.

 Tip: It’s half the price to pay for checked baggage in advance, so make sure you plan accordingly.
 Check baggage requirements before you go.
 The maximum weight for a checked bag is 44lbs!